 Dance for the Maori people is a very important part of their culture.
 Kapa haka (Maori performance art), incorporates singing, dancing and facial expressions.
 Each action within the dance has a meaning, tying it to the words.
 The traditional Maori war dance, known as the haka, is performed by the All Blacks (our National Rugby Team), before each game.

-Find out more about the Maori language.
+Read more about the Maori language

 The Maori are believed to be the indigenous people of New Zealand, immigrating here from Polynesia on canoes many years ago.
 This event was known as the "Great Fleet".